therealbstern/apcupsd/doc/manual/manual.rst

 know values from the UPS's EEPROM, perform a battery runtime calibration, program the EEPROM (serial connection only), and enter in TTY mode with the UPS.
 Here we describe how to use it for a SmartUPS.
-The menus and optiosn for USB and simple signaling UPSes are different but mostly self-explanator.
+The menus and options for USB and simple signaling UPSes are different but mostly self-explanatory.

 Shutdown apcupsd if it is running.
 Make sure your ``/etc/apcupsd/apcupsd.conf`` file has ``UPSTYPE apcsmart`` and